sidharthramesh/sis_login/README.md

-# Captcha-Breaker
+# SIS Login Script
-A python script based on Google Tesseract and/or Deep Learning.
+A python script to automatically login into SIS website.